 The Imo-Inu gets along very well with other pets, particularly if she has been socialized while a puppy.
 They are very social dogs and will also play nicely with strange dogs at the dog park, but they have a high prey drive and might run after smaller animals.
 Only take off your Imo’s leash when she is in a safely enclosed space, so she doesn’t run away while chasing a squirrel.

 Food & Diet Requirements 🦴

 Your Imo-Inu is a medium-sized and energetic dog, and how much and how often you feed your dog will depend on age, activity level, and size.
-Look for high-quality dry dog food (like this one) and follow the feeding guidelines on the bag in order to determine the amount of food your dog needs every day.
+Look for high-quality dry dog food and follow the feeding guidelines on the bag in order to determine the amount of food your dog needs every day.
 Always consult your dog’s vet if you have concerns about your dog’s weight and health.

 The Imo-Inu is a very energetic dog that needs a lot of exercise to keep her healthy and happy.
 They need an average of about one hour of exercise every day, but you must be careful to not allow them to overexert themselves in hot weather.
 If you live in an apartment, be sure to take your dog to enclosed off-leash parks or any grassy area.